sylveon/Memorize/ReadMe.md

 ## Examples

-- Cache the result of a function taking a non-nullable object:
+- Memorize the result of a function taking a non-nullable object:

 ```cs
 int MyComplexMathOperation(int i)